Kaelin McClure, MT-BC

-Kaelin is a Music Therapy Intern in the process of completing her 1200 clinical hours required before completing national board certification.
-She has worked with a variety of populations throughout her educational experience, including:
+Kaelin is a nationally Board-Certified Music Therapist.
+She completed her internship at Creative Remedies, LLC which consisted of 1200 clinical hours.
+She has worked with a variety of populations throughout her educational and professional experience, including:

 High School Students in special education with histories of trauma, focusing on social engagement, self-esteem, coping strategies, and mood regulation using a mental health focus and trauma-informed care.